-The first phase of the main heapSort function starts from the bottom of the tree and walks up towards the root, considering each node as the root of a potential sub-heap and rearranging it to be a heap.
-In fact, nodes with no children can't possibly violate the heap property and therefore are automatically heaps; so we don't even need to process them.
+The first phase of the main heapSort function (lines 9-11) starts from the bottom of the tree (rightmost end of the array) and walks up towards the root, considering each node as the root of a potential sub-heap and rearranging it to be a heap.
+In fact, nodes with no children can't possibly violate the heap property and therefore are automatically heaps; so we don't even need to process them-that's why we start from the midpoint floor(END/2) rather than from the end.
 By proceeding right-to-left we guarantee that any children of the node we are currently examining are already roots of properly formed heaps, thereby matching the precondition of heapify, which we may therefore use.
 It is then trivial to put an $O(n \lg n)$ bound on this phase-although, as we shall see, it is not tight.

-In the second phase, the array is split into two distinct parts: a[0..k] is a heap, while a[k+1..end] is the "tail" portion of the sorted array.
+In the second phase (lines 13-19), the array is split into two distinct parts: a[0:k] is a heap, while a[k:END] is the "tail" portion of the sorted array.
 The rightmost part starts empty and grows by one element at each pass until it occupies the whole array.
-At each step we extract the maximum element from the root of the heap, replace it with the last element of the heap and and put the maximum in the empty space left by the last element, which coincidentally is exactly its ultimate resting place!
-Then all that's left is to retransform a[0..k-1] into a heap, which we can do by calling heapify since the two subtrees must still be heaps given that all that changed was the root and we started from a proper heap before that.
+During each pass of the loop in lines 13-19 we extract the maximum element from the root of the heap, a[0], reform the heap and then place the extracted maximum in the empty space left by the last element, a[k], which conveniently is just where it should go^{21} .
+To retransform a[0:k-1] into a heap after placing a[k-1] in position a[0] we may call heapify, since the two subtrees of the root a[0] must still be heaps given that all that changed was the root and we started from a proper heap.
 For this second phase, too, it is trivial to establish an $O(n \lg n)$ bound.

-Now, what's this story about the first phase actually taking less than $O(n \lg n)$?
-Well, it's true that all heaps are at most $O(\lg n)$ tall, but many of them are much shorter because most of the nodes of the tree are found in the lower levels15, where they can only be roots of short trees.
+Now, what was that story about the first phase actually taking less than $O(n \lg n)$?
+Well, it's true that all heaps are at most $O(\lg n)$ tall, but many of them are much shorter because most of the nodes of the tree are found in the lower levels22, where they can only be roots of short trees.
 So let's redo the budget more accurately.

 level num nodes in level height of tree max cost of heapify

 0 1 h kh

 1 2 h-1 k(h-1)

 2 4 h-2 k(h-2)

-j 2^j h-j k(h-j)
+2^{j} h-j k(h-j)

+J Z^{c} n-j $\kappa(n-j)$

 h 2^h 0 0